StefRuseva88/CI-workflow-JS-app/README.md

 - Set up the environment.
 - Install dependencies.
-- Run tests for the "Student Registry" application on three different Node.js versions.
+- Run tests for the "Student Registry" application on two different Node.js versions.
 ### Additional Notes:

 - This project serves as a demonstration of CI/CD concepts using a pre-existing application.